-No, universities should recruit to the annual intake target.
+In a regular year it is expected that universities should recruit to the annual intake target.
 SFC models the funded places for each university based on the minimum of the target intake or the actual intake, so this may lead to additional students recruited above the annual intake target being unfunded.